maxant/kafka-data-consistency/mf/README.md

     npx cypress run --spec "cypress/integration/partner_spec.js" --headless --browser chrome

 ## TODO
-- add redis as persistence mechanism until offer, which rebuilds based on replay
+- refactor aweful persistence spread out in contracts
 - make contracts send command to pricing, rather than sending it from dsc, so contracts is the orchestrator
 - add condition if too much vanilla and show it on the screen
 - update contract view if bills or cases change -> need to react to changes on other keys than just requestId